Salesmanship Merit Badge

 What are the most important things to remember when talking to customers?

-How is the product or service sold?
+How is the product sold?

 Include your own questions.